 Web Portal Development Steps

 The joint development team created the System’s frontend and backend, which allows registrars to access the Web Portal and all of the unified state registers comprising it.
-Several unified state registers administered by the Ministry were migrated to a single software platform (UnityBase) to ensure their uniformity.
+The system was created on the basis of the low-code development framework Agora which we developed to assist public organizations, financial institutions, NGOs, and

 The Web Portal was developed based on the following principles and approaches: